Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 And yes, Arundel Tower originally sat in a hunting park.

 He converted Alnwick Castle's 'shell keep' into a cluster of ten 'ancient' towers.
-They still dominate the centre of the castle:
+They still dominate the centre of Alnwick Castle:

 If you didn't know, you wouldn't know.
 But why would you?
-England's best reputation management teams have been all over it.
+After all, England's best reputation management teams have been all over it.

-Salvin got around.
+And Salvin certainly was all over it.
 He is credited with reconstructing a formidable list of castles and country houses.
 To help you appreciate just how recently he salvaged the reputation of England's 'ancient' carcass processing facilities, Salvin lived 40 years into the age of photography:

 Anthony Salvin.
 1799-1881 9.
 Source: Anthony Salvin - Wikipedia